Tooth-Colored Fillings Can Repair Your Smile Beautifully

-If your dentist spots a tooth with minor decay, you can have it repaired without compromising your smile's aesthetics by choosing tooth-colored fillings.
-These strong, durable restorations are easy to apply, cheaper than some other options, and virtually indistinguishable from natural teeth.
+If your dentist spots a tooth with minor decay, you can have it repaired without compromising your smile’s aesthetics by choosing tooth-colored fillings.
+Sometimes referred to as Dental Fillings, these strong, durable restorations are easy to apply, cheaper than some other options, and virtually indistinguishable from natural teeth.
 Dr. Robert Rapisarda offers this modern treatment for minor decay and damage from his practice in Three Rivers, MA.

 When decay occurs on a tooth, it must be removed, and the exposed interior of the tooth must be covered with a restoration.
 Tooth-colored fillings are a great solution to minor decay and damage because they can quickly refill the space and preserve the health of the tooth.
 If the decay continues or the damage is too extensive, however, a dental crown and even root canal therapy may be required.
 You can easily avoid the need for these restorative treatments by attending regular dental cleanings and examinations, and asking for tooth-colored fillings when your dentist finds decay.